 The men's basketball team and staff gathered together with family and fans in the Purcell Pavilion on April 13th.

 In his first three seasons on Brey's staff, Notre Dame teams posted three consecutive 20-win campaigns and three straight 10-win regular seasons in the BIG EAST and earned an at-large spot in the NCAA Tournament field.
-In his first year with the program, Notre Dame won the 2001 BIG EAST West Division Championship and finished with a then school-record 11-5 conference regular-season mark.
+In 2000-01, Notre Dame won the BIG EAST West Division Championship and finished with a then school-record 11-5 conference regular-season mark.
 The following season, Notre Dame produced a 22-11 mark and finished in the BIG EAST West Division with a 10-6 final regular-season record.
 The Irish fashioned a 24-10 campaign and posted a second consecutive 10-6 league mark while advancing to the NCAA Tournament Sweet 16 for the first time since 1987.
 Notre Dame was the only BIG EAST team to advance to NCAA tournament competition and win 10 or more games each of those three seasons.

 Solomon departed Notre Dame following the conclusion of the 2002-03 campaign when he was named head coach at St. Bonaventure University and served in that capacity through the conclusion of the 2006-07 campaign.
 In 2007-08, Solomon was a member of the University of Dayton men's basketball staff.
 He helped the Flyers to a 23-11 record that season and a spot in the quarterfinals of the National Invitation Tournament.
 Dayton also was ranked for four weeks during the season and climbed to as high as 14th in the polls.